 Subway Namboku Sapporo Station ▶ Subway Toho Line Sakae Station ▶ Shuttle bus (100 yen one way, departures every 5-10 minutes) or 15-minute walk from Sakaemachi Station

 For further details, see the official English website of the Sapporo Snow Festival.

 If you have a chance to visit Japan in Winter or are planning a ski/snowboard trip nearby, take a day or two to experience it!
 It is truly one-of-a-kind and lives up to its reputation of being one of the best festivals to see in all of Japan.

 Park Air 2017 Comp teaser below.Last updated on Jan 8, 2020

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sapporo using the map below!